Tokyo Guide: Tokyo City Attractions

 Grutt Pass (pronounced 'goo-ROO-to,' - Japanese onomatopoeia for 'going around').

 Tokyo has every kind of restaurant, bar and cafe imaginable and some more.
 Restaurants in Tokyo range from the ultra expensive and exclusive to down-to-earth noodle joints.
-After dark, Tokyo offers some of the best and most exciting bars, cafes and clubs on the planet to relax and unwind.
+After dark, Tokyo offers some of the best and most exciting bars, cafes and clubs on the planet to relax and unwind in.

 Book Hotel Accommodation in Tokyo Japan